jampeez/Blockchain-Chain-Custody/README.md

 7. Verifying the Blockchain: There would be a verification process to ensure the integrity of the blockchain, checking for errors like mismatched hashes, duplicate entries, or improper state transitions.

 8. Storing Data: All data within the blockchain would be stored in a binary format to maintain the integrity and security of the data.

-The Hyperledger framework would be utilized to implement the blockchain, providing features such as smart contracts to encode business logic, privacy, and consensus mechanisms to validate transactions.
-The application would be compatible with specific system requirements such as certain versions of Ubuntu, Docker, Node.js, and others as specified in the guidelines.